-Can I cancel my T-Mobile service online?
+How to cancel T-Mobile service

 New provider pays your fees